-Rated A++ for energy efficiency, this is a machine that will help you save on power bills and protect the environment.
-Its spin speed of up to 1200rpm is also a big plus to shorten the time it takes for your laundry to dry.
+This isn’t the most efficient machine but that’s the trade-off for such a low price.
+However, the spin speed of up to 1400rpm is also a big plus to shorten the time it takes for your laundry to dry.

 If you like to plan ahead, the start delay feature will allow you to set a timer so your load finished when it is convenient for you.
 Finally, Indesit offers a 10-year parts guarantee, which shows the faith they have in their product.

 We highly recommend this model if you’re looking for a value machine that doesn’t compromise on looks, features and tech.